Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Computational state graphs and fundamental cycles

 In other words, the greatest distance between any two computational basis states on $G_H$ grows at most linearly with the system size $N$. \end{lemma}

 \begin{proof} Consider two computational basis states $\ket{z}$ and $\ket{z'}$ differing in their spin values on $k$ consecutive (neighboring) sites and identical elsewhere.
-Let us, also, denote the set of all states that differ on the same $k$ spin values, but agree on all others, as the set $\mathcal{Z}_k$.
+Let us also denote the set of all states that differ on the same $k$ spin values, but agree on all others, as the set $\mathcal{Z}_k$.
 To transform $\ket{z}$ into $\ket{z'}$ (i.e., to walk from $\ket{z}$ to $\ket{z'}$ on $G_H$), it suffices to apply a sequence of local permutation operators $D_k P_k$ supported on $\mathcal{Z}_k$.

-If $H$ represents a physical Hamiltonian, i.e. its radius of support extends to $k = O(1)$ nearby spins, there exist $O(1)$ local operators capable of transforming any configuration of $k$ neighboring spins, $\mathcal{Z}_k$ into any other.
-For each such $\mathcal{Z}_k$, all $2^k$ possible local configurations (with the remaining $N-k$ spins fixed) either form a connected component of $G_H$ or are just not on the same graph $G_H$ and belong to disjoint graphs.
+If $H$ represents a physical Hamiltonian, i.e., its support radius extends to $k = O(1)$ neighboring spins, there exist $O(1)$ local operators capable of transforming any configuration of $k$ neighboring spins, $\mathcal{Z}_k$, into any other.
+For each such $\mathcal{Z}_k$, all $2^k$ possible local configurations (with the remaining $N-k$ spins fixed) either form a connected component of $G_H$ or belong to disjoint components.
 Thus, for any pair $\ket{z},\ket{z'}$ that belong to the same graph $G_H$, differing only on $k$ neighboring spins, the shortest path between them is $O(1)$.

 To reach any general $\ket{z'}$ from $\ket{z}$, iterate this process along the spin chain (or lattice), modifying $k$ sites at a time.
 This requires $O(N)$ steps, each of which involves $O(1)$ applications of local operators, yielding an overall path of length $O(N)$.